Bangor, Gwynedd: Retail trade

-A claim to fame is that Bangor has the longest High Street in Wales at 1.265 km.
-Bangor has a central shopping area around the High Street, and retail outlets on Caernarfon Road, on the outskirts of the city.
+Bangor has the longest High Street in Wales at 1.265 km.
+Bangor has a central shopping area around the High Street and retail outlets on Caernarfon Road, on the outskirts of the city.
 One of these is St. David's Retail Park, built on the site of the demolished St David's maternity hospital.

-In 1865, Morris Wartski, a refugee from the Tsarist pogroms, first established a jewellery business on Bangor's High Street, and then a drapery store.
-His son, Isidore, went on to develop the drapery business and to create a large, fashionable, store.
+In 1865, Morris Wartski, a refugee from the Tsarist pogroms, first established a jewellery business on Bangor's High Street and then a drapery store.
+His son, Isidore, went on to develop the drapery business and to create a large, fashionable store.
 He also redeveloped the Castle Inn on High Street in Bangor, which then became the high-class Castle Hotel.
 Wartski was a very popular mayor of the city and a great patron of local sports and charities.
 Wartski Fields were bequeathed to the city and people of Bangor by his widow, Winifred Marie, in memory of Isidore Wartski.

 Welsh language

-Gwynedd is the most Welsh-speaking county in Wales, with 65.4% of people saying they could speak it at the 2011 Census, although Bangor has been significantly more Anglicised than its hinterland and the rest of Gwynedd, mostly because of the large student population.
-While nearby towns in Gwynedd, such as Bethesda and Caernarfon were still 75–80% Welsh speaking in 2011, Bangor was already only 53.4% Welsh speaking as early as 1971.
+Gwynedd is the most Welsh-speaking county in Wales, with 65.4% of people saying they could speak it at the 2011 Census, although Bangor has been significantly more anglicised than its hinterland and the rest of Gwynedd, mostly because of the large student population.
+While nearby towns in Gwynedd, such as Bethesda and Caernarfon, were still 75–80% Welsh speaking in 2011, Bangor was already only 53.4% Welsh speaking as early as 1971.

 In 2011, only 36% of the population of Bangor said they could speak Welsh; a significant decrease from the 46% recorded at the 2001 Census.
 In 2015, of primary school pupils 5 years and over, the following percentages spoke Welsh fluently at home: